Partnerships in Medical Research

 The discoveries we make through researching MacTel may have broader applications to biomedical research.
-Some of what we learn about the eye through MacTel might lead to new therapies for other diseases.
+Some of what we learn about the eye through MacTel has potential to lead to new therapies for other diseases.
 Because of the broadly applicable nature of our research, we also work in partnership with groups that are interested basic vision science.
 The results of our studies will deepen the biomedical community’s understanding of the eye and vision.